harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 VirtualBox Setup
 ----------------
 Depending on the version of VirtualBox you use, the setup may vary slightly from the instructions below.
 At a high level, setting up your VM in VirtualBox entails importing the provided OVA file, which contains the disk image for the Linux distribution we'll be using, and then setting up the network configuration so that your VM can talk to your local machine (SSH), and the outside world (Github, Google, etc.).
-You can read more about the particular settings below `here`__
+You can read more about the particular settings below `here`__.

 - `Download VirtualBox`__.
     - macOS M-chip users must instead download the `developer preview`__, as VirtualBox does not maintain a mainline release.